-New York C corporations: If the amount on line 15 is greater than the amount on line 16, subtract line 16 from line 15.
+Line 17 - If the amount on line 15 is greater than the amount on line 16, subtract line 16 from line 15.
 This is the amount of your EZ-ITC.
+New York S corporations: Transfer this amount to Form CT-34-SH, New York S Corporation Shareholders' Information Schedule.

-If the recapture amount on line 16 is greater than the total EZ-ITC credit on line 15, you have a net recapture amount; subtract line 15 from line 16 and enter the result as a negative number with a minus (-) sign.
+If the recapture amount on line 16 is greater than the total EZ-ITC credit on line 15, you have a net recapture amount; continue with line 17 instructions.

+New York C corporations: Subtract line 15 from line 16 and enter the result as a negative number with a minus (-) sign.
 Enter this negative amount in the appropriate box of the tax credits section of your franchise tax return.